sm86/libra/specifications/move_adapter/README.md

 that a given invocation will not fail loading/linking because of different code paths.
 The consistency of the invocation is guaranteed before execution starts.
 Obviously runtime errors are still possible and "expected".

-This model fits well Libra requirements:
+This model fits well Diem requirements:
 * Validation uses only few functions published at genesis.
 Once loaded, code is always fetched from the cache and immediately available.
 * Execution is in the context of a given data view, a stable and immutable view.
 As such code is stable too, and it is important to optimize the process of loading.
 Also, transactions are reasonably homogeneous and reuse of code leads to significant improvements in performance and stability.

-The VM in its current form is optimized for Libra, and it offers an API that is targeted for that environment.
+The VM in its current form is optimized for Diem, and it offers an API that is targeted for that environment.
-In particular the VM has an internal implementation for a data cache that relieves the Libra client from an important responsibility (data cache consistency).
+In particular the VM has an internal implementation for a data cache that relieves the Diem client from an important responsibility (data cache consistency).
 That abstraction is behind a `Session` which is the only way to talk to the runtime.